kethan/usub/README.md

 Specifies how to retrieve the current value from a signal or observable.
 This function is where you define how to extract the current value from your reactive signal (e.g., v?.value or v?.()).

+-   **api.cleanup()**

+Provides a function to handle cleanup logic.
+This can be used to define any custom cleanup behavior required when a subscription is no longer needed.

 ### Example API Customization

 ### Any source